 Unique Components of Our Main Campus Education Program

-• We are recognized by the Colorado Department of Education as a Positive Behavior Support (PBS) school and both students and staff are committed to being members of a Trustworthy, Caring Community.
+• We are recognized by the Colorado Department of Education as a Positive Behavior Intervention Support (PBIS) school where both students and staff are committed to being safe, respectful and responsible.

 • We use pre, mid-year, and post formal assessments to measure and report out student academic growth.

 • We provide all special education services in-house which allows our students and families to develop working relationships with service providers.
 In-house service provision allows for close supervision of the services being provided and ensures continuity and quality of care.

 • We collect, analyze and make programmatic decisions based on behavioral data collected on a weekly basis.

 • We conduct all necessary assessments for special education determination.